hmc-cs42-fall2021/todo/README.md

 First, download the code.
 In the folder that contains the code, run the command `yarn install`, to install all the JavaScript library dependencies.
-You should need to do this step only once.
+This step may take awhile, but you should need to do it only once.

 ## Running